mohammadjf/deMine/docs/blueprint.md

 ## Core Features:

 - Interactive Grid: Generate a grid of cells that can be revealed by the user.
 Grid sizes include beginner, intermediate and expert.
 - Mine Placement: Randomly place mines on the grid.
-THe number of mines should vary with the difficulty selected.
+The number of mines should vary with the difficulty selected.
 Ensure no mine is placed on the first click.
 - Cell Revealing: Reveal cells upon user click.
 If a mine is revealed, the game ends.
 Display number of adjacent mines if no mine is revealed.
 - Flagging: Allow users to flag potential mines to avoid clicking them.
 - Win/Loss State: Determine if the game is won (all non-mine cells revealed) or lost (a mine is clicked).
 Clearly indicate the result.